Overview: Grade One

 We honor the developmental nature of language and literacy development by differentiating instructional strategies and materials.

-In Grade One, students will grow leaps and bounds as readers and writers.
-We have designed a series of standards-based units that, while challenging, will create lifelong enthusiasm for reading and writing.
+In Grade 1, students will grow leaps and bounds as readers and writers.
+We implement a series of standards-based units designed by the Teachers College Reading and Writing Project that, while challenging, will create lifelong enthusiasm for reading and writing.
 These units are:

 - Building Good Reading Habits